SoftDevGang/jvm-types/README.md

 ```
 in the project directory.
 Gradle and all dependencies will be downloaded.

+### Lombok support

+Intellij IDEA need a plugin to be able to handle public `public final String value;` without errors.
+Install the Lombok Plugin and it will be handled properly.

 ### Deployment

 Let us build something before we try to deploy it somewhere.